 Inclusion & Mental Health Team

-Our school has an Inclusion and Mental Health Team comprising:
+Our school has an Inclusion Team comprising

-Assistant Head Teacher, Mrs Rowena Evett-Collins,
+Deputy Head Teacher, Mrs Rowena Evett-Collins

-SENCO Assistant, Mrs Tracey Hewitt,
+SENCO Assistant, Mrs Tracey Hewitt

 My position involves working very closely with teaching staff and all members of the Leadership Team, Mental Health and Well-being Team and SEN Team in order to aid the progress of all children with any additional needs within the school.
 At Herne Bay Junior School, we successfully create a culture within the school that values all pupils, allowing them to feel a sense of belonging and make it possible to talk about any problems in a non-stigmatising way.

 Quite often you will meet with two of us so that we can share our expertise and ideas.
 We provide an open door policy and this means you would be able to contact us or meet with us easily should you need to.
-You will find us at the gate in the mornings and home times.
+You will find us at the gate in the mornings and home time.

 If you have any questions or queries about your child’s wellbeing and/or education, please do not hesitate to contact us.

 Hollie Edwards is our Director of Mental Health and Well-being